Midgardec/data-converter/README.md

     - Type 0: Unsigned integer conversion.
     - Type 1: Signed integer conversion.
     - Type 2: Character conversion.
-- Invalid types are handled and reported as "Invalid type" in the output.
+- Invalid types are handled and reported as "Invalid type" and "Invalid Data" in the output.

 ### Getting Started